fbpx

 “Feel affection and excitement for your life’s accomplishments.”

-You couldn’t talk to people the way you talk to yourself!
-“You carried out that?
-You’re a fool!
-Did anyone witness you?
-They noticed you!
-Do they recognize you as I do?
-I feel like it reminds me of a time you were when…” Nobody wants friends like that!
-If a manager spoke to a worker in the same way that you speak to yourself, he should file a complaint and prevail.
-You should receive the same, if not better, relief than you would give a friend.
-Learn to accept your mistakes as you go over reviews.
+Imagine if you spoke to others the way you speak to yourself!
+“You did that?
+You’re foolish!
+Did anyone see you?
+They did!
+Do they see you as I do?
+It reminds me of when you were…” Nobody would want friends like that!
+If a manager spoke to an employee the way you speak to yourself, there would likely be a complaint filed and resolved.
+You deserve the same, if not better, compassion than you would give a friend.
+Learn to accept your mistakes as you would review someone else’s.

 Since mistakes are inevitable in the fast lane, we need to find ways to be self-sufficient without focusing primarily on self-whipping.
 Start by looking into complaints as route-correction information that will help us return to our journey toward fulfillment headed in the right path.
 The goal is to transmit future-focused remarks that enable you to be more effective the next day, not to berate or accuse.